Off the grid is a lovely romantic notion but it's completely out of the question for the majority of us. It means, inter alia,

 Shadows on PV panels is something to consider.

 Solar generator means connecting the panels to a regulator known as a MPPT, and then to batteries and the inverter; it's a relatively straight forward business.
 See solar powered generator for more details.
+Understand this fully before contemplating going off the grid.

 Think hard about the size of the inverter for home before making a start; upgrading costs a lot more in the end.
 I wish I had gone straight to this 10kW big boy; then it would have hurt only once!